lino-framework/book/docs/specs/vat.rst

     Abstract base class for invoices, offers and other vouchers.

-    Inherited internally by :class:`VatAccountInvoice` as well as in other plugins (e.g. :class:`linox_xl.lib.sales.VatProductInvoice`
+    Inherited by :class:`VatAccountInvoice` as well as in other plugins (e.g. :class:`lino_xl.lib.sales.VatProductInvoice` and
-    and :class:`lino_xl.lib.ana.AnaAccountInvoice`).
+    :class:`lino_xl.lib.ana.AnaAccountInvoice`).

-    Adds the following database fields:

-    .. attribute:: partner

-       Mandatory field to be defined in another class.

-    .. attribute:: items_edited

-    .. attribute:: vat_regime

-        The VAT regime to be used in this document.
-A pointer to :class:`VatRegimes`.

-    Adds an action:

-    .. attribute:: compute_sums

-        Calls :class:`ComputeSums` for this document.

     Models that inherit this mixin can set the following class
     attribute: